leonyang0124/map_of_taiwan/README.md

 # map_of_taiwan
-Taiwan map, is used in front end application.
+Offline Taiwan map is used in front end application without internet environment.